 How to Get from Madrid to Alicante by Plane

 Flying from Madrid to Alicante (and vice-versa) is an option.
 The flight time is just about an hour, but when you factor in transportation to and from the airport and security checks, this can be a much more time-consuming option than the train.

-The route is served by Iberia and Air Europa.
-Round-trip fares on the latter typically run around $160, as of October 2018.
+Iberia and Air Europa serve the route with non-stop flights.
+Round-trip fares on the latter typically run around $160, as of February 2019.